-Course No.: 912 Course No.: 889 Credit: 1.0 Grades Offered: 9-10 Grades Offered: 11-12
+Course No.: 912 Grades Offered: 9-10 Course No.: 889 Grades Offered: 11-12 Credit: 1.0

 String orchestra is a performing arts class that provides students with an opportunity to participate in a large ensemble, working together towards common goals and increasing their ability to communicate and express oneself through music.
 Through orchestra, students explore a broad range of musical styles, cultivating an appreciation and understanding of music, while improving their musicianship on a stringed instrument.
 Students will develop ways to express themselves on their instrument and share in the rich creative process of ensemble music.
-All students have the opportunity to perform in the winter and spring concerts, String Extravaganza as well as voluntary opportunities. other This course fulfills the New York State art requirement for graduation.
+All students have the opportunity to perform in the winter and spring concerts, String Extravaganza as well as voluntary opportunities. course fulfills the New York State art requirement for graduation.

-VOCAL PERFORMANCE CHORUS
+VOCAL PERFORMANCE

+CHORUS